alyf-de/banking/README.md

 ### Manually fetching/syncing transactions
 Manually fetching transactions is currently only supported for one account at a time.

-- Click on **Sync Transactions** in the settings page.
+- Click on **Sync Transactions** on the settings page.
 - Select the Bank Account whose transactions must be synced.
 Click on **Continue**

 The transactions are enqueued to be fetched in the background.
-This job could be time consuming depending on the amount of transactions
+This job could be time-consuming depending on the amount of transactions

 ### Automatic Transaction fetch/sync
-By default a daily scheduled job will refresh Bank Accounts' data and fetch their transactions.
+By default, a daily scheduled job will refresh Bank Accounts' data and fetch their transactions.
 This does not require any user intervention

 **The transactions can be checked in the Bank Transactions List.**